-RCI reported a fully loaded Common Equity Tier 1 (CET1) capital ratio of 15.7% as of the end of June 2020, up from 14.4% as of the end of 2019, driven partly by the dividend cancelations in line with the ECB recommendations.
-The bank's CET1 ratio was well above the minimum regulatory requirement of 10.05%.
-The bank's leverage ratio was 9.3% at year-end 2019 (8.4% as of year-end 2019).
+RCI reported a fully loaded Common Equity Tier 1 (CET1) capital ratio of 17% as of the end of June 2021, down from 17.3% as of the end of 2020, driven by the increase in risk weights according to CRR2 standards, and the lower CET1 capital since expected losses are greater than accounting provisions, leading to the deduction of the shortfall.
+The bank's CET1 ratio was well above the minimum regulatory requirement of 10.02%.
 We believe the bank's economic solvency is adequate, given its risk profile.